Scalable Planning with Deep Neural Network Learned Transition Models: Tensorflow-based Planner (TF-Plan)

 \subsection{Planning over Long Horizons}

+The TF-Plan compilation of a planning problem with a neural network transition model shown in Figure~\ref{fig:structure} reflects the same abstract sequential structure as an RNN that is commonly used in deep learning.
+However, we critically remark that we have defined \emph{custom} RNN cells based on the known reward model $Q$ and learned transition model $T$ as opposed to using more well-known RNN cells such as the LSTM~\cite{lstm} that are intended for general sequential learning purposes and do not reflect the specific planning purpose of the TF-Plan architecture.

-The TF-Plan compilation of a nonlinear planning problem of Figure~\ref{fig:structure} reflects the same sequential structure as an RNN that is commonly used in deep learning.
-The connection here is not superficial since a longstanding difficulty with training RNNs lies in the vanishing gradient problem, that is, multiplying long sequences of gradients via the chain rule usually renders them extremely small and make them irrelevant for weight updates, especially when using nonlinear activation functions that can be saturated such as a sigmoid.
-As described previously, we mitigate this issue by training the transition function with ReLU piecewise linear activations, which has a gradient of either $0$ (ReLU is inactive) or $1$ (ReLU is active) and thus guarantees that the gradient through a path of active ReLUs does not vanish due to the ReLU activations.
-We note that reward function does not trigger the vanishing gradient problem since the output $r_t$ of each time step $t$ is directly (additively) connected to the loss function.
+Nonetheless, the connection between our RNN representation of hybrid planning in TF-Plan and deep learning with RNNs is not entirely superficial.
+A longstanding difficulty with training RNNs lies in the vanishing gradient problem, that is, multiplying long sequences of gradients via the chain rule usually renders the gradients extremely small and negligible for weight updates, especially when using nonlinear activation functions that can be saturated such as a sigmoid.
+Because TF-Plan must differentiate through all time steps to optimize action plans, it is similarly subject to the vanishing gradient problem.

+We mitigate the vanishing gradient issue of the RNN in TF-Plan by training the transition function $T$ of each RNN cell in Figure~\ref{fig:structure} with ReLU piecewise linear activations, which has a gradient of either $0$ (ReLU is inactive) or $1$ (ReLU is active) and thus guarantees that the gradient through a path of active ReLUs does not vanish due to the ReLU activations.
+We note that reward function $Q$ of each RNN cell does not trigger the vanishing gradient problem since the output $r_t$ of each time step $t$ is directly (additively) connected to the loss function.